vonknio/zulip-wiki/Developer-Documentation.md

 **Zulip Terminal** is a light and fast terminal client for [Zulip](https://zulipchat.com).
 It's written in python and :snake: only.

 ## Overview
-Zulip Terminal uses [Zulip's API](https://zulipchat.com/api/) to store and retrieve all the information it displays and uses [MVC structure](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Zulip Terminal uses [Zulip's API](https://zulipchat.com/api/) to store and retrieve all the information it displays.
+It has an [MVC structure](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) overall.
 Here is a description of some of it's files:

 | File/Folder                                           | Description                                   |
 | ----------------------------------------------------- | --------------------------------------------- |